apache/flink/docs/content/docs/connectors/table/hive/overview.md

 Flink offers a two-fold integration with Hive.

 The first is to leverage Hive's Metastore as a persistent catalog with Flink's `HiveCatalog` for storing Flink specific metadata across sessions.
-For example, users can store their Kafka or ElasticSearch tables in Hive Metastore by using `HiveCatalog`, and reuse them later on in SQL queries.
+For example, users can store their Kafka or Elasticsearch tables in Hive Metastore by using `HiveCatalog`, and reuse them later on in SQL queries.

 The second is to offer Flink as an alternative engine for reading and writing Hive tables.